itsays-zqc/my-website/docs/test/SDK/4Source.md

 **Example:**

 The following script adds a Gaussian waveform by setting the wavelength to 1.55 um and the wavelength span to 0.1 um.
-This script assumes that project has been added to the simulation environment, and the pj is an instance of the project.
+This script assumes that FDTD solver has been added to the simulation environment, and the pj is an instance of the project.

 ```python
 waveform name = "wv1550"